kevinpollet/typescript-container-action-template/README.md

 ### Advantages

-The resulting GitHub action image is thinner and contains only the needed runtime 'dependencies' and not all the 'devDependencies' needed to build the project with TypeScript.
+The resulting GitHub action image is thinner and contains only the needed runtime `dependencies` and not all the `devDependencies` needed to build the project with TypeScript.

 ## License